 India is home to one of the world’s oldest civilizations and it has an architecture that is rooted in this history.

-Here you will find 32 UNESCO World Heritage sites which makes this a delight for those who love history or design.
+Here visitors will find 32 UNESCO World Heritage sites which make this a delight for those who love history or design.

-In addition to this stunning structure, you’ll find many other architectural wonders in India.
+In addition to this stunning structure, there are many other architectural wonders in India.
 There are the ruins of ancient cities, forts dating from the British era, and more recent monuments from after India’s independence.
 The variety of temples, mosques, and churches speak of India’s religious diversity.

-You’ll also find a wide variety of foods, from moderately spicy northern curries to the burning hot flavors of the South.
+There is also a wide variety of foods, from moderately spicy northern curries to the burning hot flavors of the South.
 Some of the tastiest meals can be made up of Indian street food, sold by vendors who specialize in just a few dishes.

-You’ll also find the people here to be among the most gracious.
-Everywhere you go, you will be greeted with smiles.
+Indian people are considered to be among the most gracious in Asia.
+Everywhere tourists go, they are greeted with smiles.